FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Matrix transformations

 A matrix is a very convenient way to store transformations in the 3D world.
 In a single matrix, you can set translation, rotation and scaling values to be applied to an object.
-For example   *
+For example:

 ```python